 Amblyseius andersoni can be used as a preventative system on plants kept outdoors.
 Andersoni will feed on other pests or pollen meaning it can be introduced earlier or when spider mite is not present, preventing outbreaks before they can take hold.

 If preventing spider mite indoors we suggest using Amblyseius californicus sachets for best results.

 Amblyseius andersoni are active at temperatures between 6-40 degrees making them quite versatile for use in numerous environments.
 They can also be used with lower levels of humidity than other predators.

 Each sachet contains around 250 predators and acts as a breeding site for these numbers to multiply before coming out onto the plant.
 The sachets last around 4 weeks and should then be replaced to keep a steady flow of predators on the plant.

 We recommend applying the sachets at a rate of 1-2 per plant.
-Based on an average plant 1m in height, with a low to medium infestation of spider mite.
+Based on an average plant 1m in height, with a low number of spider mite.

-Please Note; Amblyseius andersoni is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
+Amblyseius andersoni is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
 As a guide cease using pyrethrum or SB plant invigorator 2 days prior to use and other persistent chemicals or universal bug killers 1-2 weeks before using predators.